hyperreal64/embark-zsh-syntax-highlighting/README.md

 Required: [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)

 Clone this repository and copy `embark-syntax-highlighting.zsh` to your preferred location on the file system, then source the file from `.zshrc`.
-Note that you must source it *after* loading the zsh-syntax-highlighting plugin.
+Note that you must source it *before* loading the zsh-syntax-highlighting plugin.

 Example setup:
 ```bash